 A proper scale-out file system should scale in all of these dimensions.
-If you can only scale the capacity for example, like with many storage appliances, you will often run out of performance for the applications that want to access the growing amount of storage.
-Most use-cases and applications grow performance and capacity in lockstep however one of the few exceptions is archival storage.
+For example, suppose you can only scale the capacity, like with many storage appliances.
+In that case, you will often run out of performance for the applications that want to access the growing amount of storage.
+Most use-cases and applications grow performance and capacity in lockstep; however, archival storage is one of the few exceptions.

-Another important aspect of a scale-out system is determining how far it can actually scale.
+Another important aspect of a scale-out NAS system is determining how far it can actually scale.
 All distributed systems have limits regarding the number of servers and/or drives they can have.
-Good systems have limits that are in the thousands or even tens of thousands of servers so they are more a theoretical issue.
+Good systems have limits in the thousands or tens of thousands of servers, so those limits are more of a theoretical issue.

-Others, especially those where scale-out was added later, have much lower limits like 16 servers.
-16 servers might be enough for you today, but are you ready to move to a new system when you go to 17?
+Other systems, especially those where scale-out was added later, have much lower limits, like 16 servers.
+You might say 16 servers are enough for you today but are you ready to move to a new system when you go to 17?
 Or even worse, start a new cluster that is completely independent?

-Similarly, it's important to look for practical scalability limits, which might be much lower than what the theoretical limit says.
-One example are file or storage systems that rely on so-called "consistent hashing" to determine the location of data.
+Similarly, it's essential to look for practical scalability limits, which might be much lower than what the theoretical limit says.
+Some examples are file or storage systems that rely on so-called "consistent hashing" to determine the location of data.
 Whenever the storage cluster changes (outage, new or removed server), the data needs to be moved.
 The more servers, the more outages or failures you'll see, which causes the clusters to become unstable and results in higher latencies and partial unavailability.

-The lack of thin provisioning, over-subscription or when a file system requires a pre-allocation of storage resources (drives, groups or servers) to a single file system are all warning signs that the file system will not allow you to scale-out uniformly.
-Most block-based distributed file systems lack thin provisioning and have very static resource allocations, making uniform scale-out a complex and manual task or impossible.
+The lack of thin provisioning, over-subscription, and a file system requiring pre-allocation of storage resources (drives, groups, or servers) to a single file system are all warning signs that the file system will not allow you to scale-out uniformly.
+Most block-based distributed file systems lack thin provisioning and have very static resource allocations.
+That makes uniform scale-out a complex and manual task or an impossible one.

 Quobyte is a distributed scale-out file system that scales performance and capacity linearly and uniformly with the number of resources.